blog-image

 Researchers: Omar Galárraga, Alonso Quijano-Ruiz, Marco Faytong-Haro

-Method: Differences-in-differences (DD)
+Method: Quasi-experimental - Differences-in-differences (DD)

 Data source: 2018 and 2012 National Health and Nutrition Survey (ENSANUT) and administrative data from health districts